USAJOBS/ATP-Support/agency-administrators/different-roles.md

 The branded search manager manages their agency’s branded search page.

-This role can only be assigned by system administrators on the USAJOBS team.

 ### Talent pool manager

 The talent pool manager can create and publish Competitive Service Act (CSA) talent pools.